 Here’s a Sahara Gold video from Slot Queen.
 Free spins at around 6:55:

-If you like the bonuses on Lightning Link you’ll probably like Dragon Link, and vice versa.
+If you like the bonuses on Lightning Link you’ll probably like Dragon Link and Dollar Storm, and vice versa.
 Each game has its twin, so if you like one version you’ll like the other (which may make it easier to find the one you want when a certain type is all taken up at the casino).

 Presumably the bonus math on those Dragon Link has been adjusted to reflect the shorter spin count, but it means more volatility given the less spins to be able to secure a win.

 If you like a bonus that gives you more chances to win, Moon Race/Best Bet may be your, well, best bet.
-If you like multipliers, Tiki Fire/Heart Throb may be for you.
+If you like multipliers and some real volatility, Tiki Fire/Heart Throb may be for you.
 And so on.
 The diversity of bonus designs on these games means you can choose a bonus that gives you the features and volatility you want.
 And it just underscores another way Aristocrat has cleverly kept this game fresh over the years.

 In Australia and some other markets, there are even more Lightning Link games, a total of 16, so we could see more themes and new bonus types to come from here, keeping the game fresh and interesting.